Overview

 The fifth round (updated this time)

-As of March 31, 2024, the total number of participants in the primary examination was 113,959 with an addition of 9 new participants (5 residing outside Fukushima), with the participation rate unchanged at 45.1% The primary examination results increased by 4 to 113,950 with a completion rate of 100%, and there was no new "B" assessment, and the number of individuals qualifying for the confirmatory examination remains unchanged at 1,346
+As of June 30, 2024, the total number of participants in the primary examination increased only by 1 to 113,960.
+The participation rate is unchanged at 45.1% The primary examination results increased by 10 to 113,960 with a completion rate of 100%, and there was no new "B" assessment, and the number of individuals qualifying for the confirmatory examination remains unchanged at 1,346.

-The number of new participants in the confirmatory examination was 16, and 3 underwent FNAC (fine-needle aspiration cytology) with one male who was age 6 at exposure being newly diagnosed with suspicion of thyroid cancer.
-He was from the FY2021 municipalities and from Hama-dori.
-His previous result was A2 nodule.
+The number of new participants in the confirmatory examination was 3, and four, all from FY2021 municipalities, underwent FNAC (fine-needle aspiration cytology) with two being newly diagnosed with suspicion of thyroid cancer.
+They are both from Hamadori.
+One is a male who was age 3 at exposure and the other a female who was age 2.
+Their previous results are A2 cyst and A2 cyst/nodule.

 The Sixth Round (updated this time)